paragoner1/crisis-companion/DEMO_VIDEO_SCRIPT.md

 ### Scene 2: Problem Statement
 [Show statistics or data visualization]

 "Every year, 3.8 million people die from avoidable emergencies.
 Average EMS response time is 7-14 minutes, but survival drops 10% per minute without action.
-Traditional emergency apps require manual activation and internet connectivity, which may not be available in remote locations."
+Traditional emergency apps require manual activation and internet connectivity, which may not be available in remote locations, underground areas, during natural disasters, power outages, or network congestion."

 ### Scene 3: Terminal Demo
 [Camera focuses on the terminal screen]